 - Benefits: Convenience without sacrificing support

-Rollators represent the next evolution in mobility, offering wheels, brakes, and often a seat for resting.
-These walkers combine mobility with convenience.
+Rollators represent the next evolution in walkers and mobility, offering wheels, brakes, and often a seat for convenience.

 Three-Wheel Rollators